How to use the lunar calculator

 How does the lunar calculator work?

-You provide date, time and location.
-The lunar calculator uses the OCSE-Lite engine with truncated ELP-2000/82B series (60+ terms for the Moon, Chapront-Touzé 1988) and VSOP87D (50+ terms for the Sun, Bretagnon 1988), with typical accuracy of ~3″ in lunar position.
-It computes phase, equatorial position, topocentric coordinates, libration, upcoming eclipses and Supermoons.
+You enter date, time and location.
+The lunar calculator uses the OCSE-Lite engine with truncated ELP-2000/82B series (60+ terms for the Moon, Chapront-Touzé 1988) and VSOP87D (50+ terms for the Sun, Bretagnon 1988), with typical ~3″ accuracy in lunar position.
+It computes phase, equatorial and topocentric position, libration, upcoming eclipses and Supermoons.

 What does each output field mean?

-Illumination: percent of the visible face that is lit.
-Age: days since the last New Moon.
+Illumination: % of the visible face lit.
+Moon age: days since New Moon.
 RA/Dec: J2000 equatorial position.
-Az/Alt: altitude above the local horizon.
-Libration: effective visible face of the Moon.
-Magnitude: apparent visual brightness.
-Next eclipse: date, magnitude, visibility from your region.
+Az/Alt: altitude above your local horizon.
+Libration: effectively visible lunar face.
+Magnitude: apparent brightness.
+Next eclipse: date, magnitude, visibility from your location.

 Can I query any date?